 Wherever you are on your writing journey, I’m happy to come alongside you to navigate the path and ensure that your readers get your story in its best possible form.

-I am currently booked through October 2019, but if that time frame works for you, please use the contact form to e-mail me about your project.
+Please use the contact form to e-mail me about your project.

 Types of Editing

 Even those of us who edit for a living can have trouble figuring out what it entails.
 We debate amongst ourselves what the difference is between developmental editing and substantive editing, and question where copyediting ends and line editing begins.
 The whole mess is even harder for the uninitiated to figure out.
 The lines are a bit blurry, but here’s how I define them.

 Also known as a critique or a manuscript evaluation, an assessment will let you know whether your book is ready for submission or publication.
 You don’t need to have a finished draft; the evaluation can be performed on a partial manuscript.
 To produce your evaluation, I’ll read through your manuscript and prepare a written report outlining the book’s strengths and weaknesses and offering recommendations for improvement.
 I may also make line edits or comments in your manuscript.

 Brainstorming and Coaching